bcstp/hugosite/content/escaping-big-tech.md

 ## Google alternatives

 NOTE: see #1 above.
-This list will grow and update!):
+A reminder: everything listed below subject to change; and not intended to list every alternative! <a href="mailto:bcsteaparty@protonmail.com">Email us</a> with suggested changes please!

 | Tool Needed  | Google Product  | Recommended Product(s)  |
 |---|---|---|